embedded-tek/pi-sicle/README.md

 - Connect the pi-sicle board to a computer
 - USB drive should populate
 - Copy and paste the UF2 to the drive

 The board should now auto unmount and reset.
-The baord is now flashed with the latest firmware!
+The board is now flashed with the latest firmware!

 ## Loader Application
 In order to upload a bitstream to the pi-sicle development board, a loader application is required.
 The loader application found here is a pip module which is easily installed/updated.